• Skip to main content

 Instructions

-• In a large nonstick sauté pan, stir together peaches, brown sugar, cornstarch, cinnamon, vanilla extract and salt.
+• In a 2-quart sauce pan over medium-high heat, stir together peaches, brown sugar, cornstarch, cinnamon, vanilla extract, and salt.

-• Simmer on low heat, stirring occasionally for 15-25 minutes or until the mixture thickens up.
+• When mixture begins to simmer, reduce heat to low and cook, stirring occasionally, for 15-25 minutes or until the mixture thickens up.

-• Reheating - To reheat, simply warm in a saucepan over medium heat until warmed through.
-Let the rest of the warming and baking happen when you cook the recipe the peach filling is for.
+• Reheating - To reheat, place in a saucepan over medium heat and stir occasionally until warmed through.

 • Add other fruits - Peaches are great for pairing with other fruits such as apples, cherries, blueberries, etc. It adds a great flavor profile to your already righteous dessert.